SciRuby/daru/README.md

 ## Roadmap

+* Integration with IRuby
 * Automate testing for both MRI and JRuby.
 * Enable creation of DataFrame by only specifying an NMatrix/MDArray in initialize.
 Vector naming happens automatically (alphabetic) or is specified in an Array.
 * Add support for missing values in vectors.
 * Add normal and destructive map iterators.
 * Completely test all functionality for NMatrix and MDArray.
+* Basic Data manipulation and analysis operations:
+    - Different kinds of join operations
+    - Dataframe/vector merge
+    - Creation of correlation, covariance matrices
+    - Verification of data in a vector
+    - Basic vector statistics - mean, median, variance, etc.